ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 JDBC_DATABASE_URL=jdbc:postgresql://localhost:5432/java_database_name
 ```

-If your local installation of postgresql has user/password, you have to change the jdbc uri too:
+If your local installation of postgresql has a user/password, you have to change the jdbc url too:
 ```properties
 JDBC_DATABASE_URL=jdbc:postgresql://localhost:5432/java_database_name?user=user&password=password
 ```

-You will also need to create that database first:
+You will also first need to create the database:

 ```
 > psql -c "CREATE DATABASE java_database_name;"